CTLMath/birs2025/implementation.md

 We will explore different systems of varying complexity to share, collect, grade and return computational documents.
 The simplest workflow involves Syzygy, a learning management system (LMS) and manual grading.
 We will also describe a workflow involving Syzygy, LMS, nbgrader and LMS API to manage, autograde and upload grades and feedback for thousands of students.

-## File Exchanges without extra tools
+## File exchanges without extra tools

 You will need to plan out how to deliver notebooks to students, how the students will work in the notebooks, how you will grade their notebooks, and how the students will view the feedback on their notebooks.